 Critical to our identification setup is the 'parallel trends' assumption.
 While Figure 1 shows that the parallel trends assumption holds for log quantity and log price in the pre-MUP period, we conduct two closely related formal tests for parallel trends, with results reported for all outcome variables in Appendix B.4.
 The first test uses data from the pre-MUP period $(T \leq 78)$ to estimate a variant of Equation 1 where the indicator variable P{it} for pre-post period is replaced by a linear time-trend.
 We then test for the joint significance of β_5 , β{10} and β{11} and do not reject the null that these parameters are equal to zero (see Table B-5).
 This supports the hypothesis of parallel trends in the pre-MUP period.
 In a second test, we run a placebo test.
 We again use only the pre-MUP period data but this time keep P{it} as an indicator variable which is set to one after T/2.
-We then test for the significance levels of key parameters, and in all but one case, they are not statistically significant.12 The test results are given in Table B-6.
+We then test for the significant.13 The test results are given in Table B-6.